DrSLDR/eficode-wapp/ansible/README.md

 would normally have done this is to write one large playbook with multiple, tagged plays, but I will follow the letter of the instructions.

+**General note:** I _normally_ maintain a small library of roles that do often repeated tasks.
+Since I don't host them publicly anywhere, I will just inline their functionality into the playbook here, marking where they start and end.

 ## Inventory

 **Note:** The inventory is currently set up in a very simple manner.
 Under normal